-What makes the SB-Freeduino different from the reference Diecimila and original Freeduino designs is:
+What makes the Freeduino SB different from the reference Diecimila and original Freeduino designs is:

 - This is a semi-finished kit.
-We installed all the hard-to-solder surface-mount components.
-You take care of the simple, large stuff. - You can use a regular large, boring USB-B jack, or a cool mini-B jack. - We've added space for a 10k VRef trimpot for easier analog tuning. - We're using a precision 16MHz SMD crystal much better than a resonator! - We have a power switch!
-Funny, but yes, this is a notable improvement over the regular Diecimila! - Bigger power filter capacitors ("All the better to power you with..."). - Space for a big TO-220 power regulator for power hungry circuits.
+We installed all the hard-to-solder surfacemount components.
+You take care of the simple, large stuff. - You can use a regular large, boring USB-B jack, or a cool mini-B jack. - We've added a space for a 10k VRef trimpot for easier analog tuning. - We're using a precision 16MHz crystal better than a resonator! - We have a power switch!
+Funny, but yes, this is a notable improvement! - Bigger power filter capacitors ("All the better to power you with, m'dear!"). - Space for a big TO-220 power regulator for power hungry circuits.
 The included one handles up to 500mA, but a TO-220 can power a full ampere (or more) ideal for projects with multiple motors & servos! - Data send/receive LEDs near the edge for easy viewing when shield expansions are installed on top.
 Blinky lights gotta be seen! - It's a BLUE LED on pin 13!
 All the other guys use boring red.
 Or green (which is still boring...).
 Everybody knows blue is the coolest. - We're 100% RoHS compliant, and made in North America!
 So is the kit!